nrjdalal/better-next/README.md

 Add `better-auth` using a 🔥 single command 🔥 or use the template itself, built with Next.js, PostgreSQL, Drizzle, shadcn/ui + Registry

-- Run this command to add Better-Auth in existing/new Next.js app:
+- Run this command to add Better-Auth in an existing/new Next.js app:

 ```bash
 npx shadcn@latest add https://rdt.li/better-auth